bjitdas/writers-association-website/README.md

 •• Arrange a Author Association with renowned persons

-•• You can hire them from here at the very low cost
+•• You can hire them from here at the very low cost..